bable5/docker-dnsmasq/README.md

 # docker-dnsmasq
 Repository for building a dnsmasq container

-Please refer to [my blog post](http://programster.blogspot.co.uk/2014/04/deploy-simple-docker-dns.html) to deploy a DNS service.
+Please refer to [The original block post](http://blog.programster.org/deploy-your-own-dns-server) to deploy a DNS service.